NorskRegnesentral/shapr/cran-comments.md

   L�land (10:32)
   Shapley (4:30, 7:15, 8:84, 11:72)

-> This is a new submission and the suggested mis-spellings are all names
+> This is a new submission and the suggested mis-spellings are all names.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.